-The school garden is currently located in the west area of the campus.
-Soils in this area were screened with XRF and no Category C or D soils were identified; therefore, no significant hazards to warrant restrictions on gardening in this area were indicated by the initial screening of surface soils.
-If new gardening activities are considered at a different location, the soil should first be tested by a competent environmental professional to ensure no COPCs are present above action levels.
+The school garden is currently located at the north corner of the campus.
+Soils in upper garden were screened with XRF and no Category C or D soils were identified; therefore, no significant hazards to warrant restrictions on gardening in this area were indicated by the initial screening of surface soils.
+Soils in the lower garden areas were identified as Category C for lead by the multi-increment sampling.
+The recommendation to cease gardening activities was implemented, and the garden boxes were removed.
+The area is well vegetated with grass.
+In addition, if new gardening activities are considered at a different location, the soil should first be tested by a competent environmental professional to ensure no COPCs are present above action levels.
 Gardening activities shall always occur away from exterior building walls (at least 10 yards away from buildings) that have lead-based paint because the paint may spall and contaminate the garden soil with lead.